MikeBishop/http-misc-extensions/draft-bishop-httpbis-primary-altsvc.md

 When processing such an alternative, clients SHOULD present the hostname given in the `sni` parameter in the SNI extension during the TLS handshake.
-The client MAY choose not to validate this certificate for authenticity according to
-{{!RFC2818}}, but MUST NOT make requests to the origin corresponding to this certificate unless the certificate has been successfully validated.
+The client MAY choose not to validate the certificate in the handshake for authenticity according to {{!RFC2818}}, but MUST NOT make requests to any origin corresponding to this certificate unless the certificate has been successfully validated.

 Immediately upon connecting, the client SHOULD send a `CERTIFICATE_REQUEST` frame including an SNI extension indicating the origin which published the